 The practice of salting cod in Spain dates back to when Spain was “Hispania” and part of the Roman empire.
-Salting fish allowed it to last longer and travel, and Roman soldiers were often paid in salt.
+Salting fish allowed it to last longer and travel; Roman soldiers were often paid in salt.
 Indeed this is the origin of the word “salary” (salario).
 Called “salazón” in Spanish, the technique for salting cod is covering it in salt until it is completely dehydrated.
 Later, soaking the fish to release the salt and use for cooking (cod croquettes, brandade, “Bacalao a la Vizcaína,” Cod gratin, etc.).
 There is a chain of gourmet salt cod shops in Spain (Madrid, Bilbao, Zaragoza, and Barcelona) called “La Casa de Bacalao.”
-We love the nautical vibed blue and white shopfronts and their first-class fishy wares.
-Pick up high welfare salt cod, of course, Danish herring, Norwegian smoked salmon, Galician “conservas” of mussels and goose barnacles, smoked trout more.
-Our favorite branch in Madrid is on Calle Goya, which was their first one and dates back to 1981.
+We love the nautical-vibed blue and white shopfronts and their first-class fishy wares.
+Pick up high-welfare salt cod, Danish herring, Norwegian smoked salmon, Galician “conservas” of mussels and goose barnacles, smoked trout more.
+Our favorite branch in Madrid is on Calle Goya; their first one dates back to 1981.

 One of the hottest gourmet shops/gourmet bars is the recently opened Coalla on Calle Serrano.
 This massive (400 square meters, in the “Beverly Hills” of Madrid) shop is magnificent!
-Owned by Asturian born businessman Ramón Coalla (who already has renowned gourmet shops in Gijón and Oviedo), this shop is tremendous.
+Owned by Asturian-born businessman Ramón Coalla (who already has renowned gourmet shops in Gijón and Oviedo), this shop is tremendous.
 Employing over 20 people and with an initial investment of 800,000 euros, this is a serious venture, with seriously interesting food and wine on offer.
-You will find more than 1500 wines and spirits, as well as a considerable gourmet food range.
-They have relaxed tables on a lovely terrace (also inside) where you can enjoy wines and dishes made by their consultant chef (Jose Antonio Campoviejo of Michelin starred El Corral del Indiano in Asturias).
+You will find more than 1500 wines and spirits and a considerable gourmet food range.
+They have relaxed tables on a lovely terrace (also inside) where you can enjoy wines and dishes made by their consultant chef (Jose Antonio Campoviejo of Michelin-starred El Corral del Indiano in Asturias).
 And there is a private space in the cellar for wine tastings onsite.

 As a total contrast, but equally impressive from the point of view of being in an authentic Madrileño market (Mercado de Santa María de la Cabeza), we love EsDeRaiz.
-This small company run by passionate owners Pedro and Esther sells only organic products from small, artisan producers.
+This small company, run by passionate owners Pedro and Esther, sells only organic products from small artisan producers.
 You can buy olive oil, cheese & dairy, wines, and fresh produce- all 100% “Bio” (organic).
-This is a “real” market where you will see people buying their everyday fish, meats, fruit, veg, etc. The area is very popular with the locals, and it is a fun area near Madrid Río and the Centro Cultural El Matadero.
-If you live in Madrid or plan to have an extended stay here, keep in mind, they also deliver and offer weekly “baskets,” highly recommended.
+This is a “real” market where people buy everyday fish, meats, fruit, veg, etc. The area is very popular with the locals and is a fun area near Madrid Río and the Centro Cultural El Matadero.
+If you live in Madrid or plan to have an extended stay here, keep in mind they also deliver and offer weekly “baskets,” highly recommended.